← Back to Articles

 Main takeaways

-Slovakia's s.r.o. under 100,000 EUR turnover delivers a 16.3% all-in effective rate (10% corporate + 7% dividend) — one of the most efficient freelancer structures in the EU.
+Slovakia's s.r.o. at up to 100,000 EUR turnover delivers a 16.3% rate (10% corporate + 7% dividend) before the owner's fixed 1,463.04 EUR/year mandatory health insurance — one of the most efficient freelancer structures in the EU.

 Who this applies to